Research activities in the speech therapy group of a kindergarten

 Find out which organs are involved in education human speech,

-- establish which of them take part in the pronunciation of the sound [R],
+- establish which of them take part in the pronunciation of the sound [P],

-- to identify the features of the position of the organs of articulation when pronouncing the sound [Р]
+-identify the peculiarities of the position of the organs of articulation when pronouncing the sound [P]

 Project type: